-José Krijnen (1972) studied Fine Art at the Royal Academy of The Hague and succesfully finished her studies in 2015.
-Working in an eldery home as a humanistic chaplain she has always been interested in being human and constructing meaning.
+José Krijnen (1972) studied Fine Art at the Royal Academy of The Hague and successfully finished her studies in 2015.
+Working in an elderly home as a humanistic chaplain she has always been interested in being human and constructing meaning.
 As a painter she named herself an archaeologist of Human Gesture.
 Bacon (1561 - 1626) calls 'gesture' a transient hieroglyph.
-Human gesture is an ambiguous phenomenon – timeless but passing, cultural, yet universal.
+The human gesture is an ambiguous phenomenon – timeless but passing, cultural, yet universal.
 It is ever-present in art history, yet bound by context and time.
 It is beautiful and bizarre, full but also empty.
-The artist creates her own language of gesture by painting cropped images of people with particular focus on the detail of the clothing they are wearing.
+The artist creates her individual language of gesture by painting cropped images of people with a particular focus on the detail of the clothing they are wearing.
 The patterns and the figures compete for our focus.

 After the exhibition 'Elvis has left the building' (autumn 2019) - about 'the sizzling presence of the absence' - the artist feels the urge to investigate this theme in a more phenomenological way.
 The way structures, patterns and power-relations weave our lives and shape the texture of our identity is after a study of Ethics of Care (2019) the focus of interest.
 José chooses to take time for this research on different levels.
 In time she will create a place you can follow her research.